WaPoco/Philosophers/README.md

 ## Philosophers problem

-This project is about implementing a solution to the classic philoshers dining problem.
+This project is about implementing a solution to the classic philosphers dining problem.
 We have n philosophers sitting around a circular table.
 Between each pair of philosophers lies a spoon.
 To eat, a philosopher must hold two spoons — one in each hand.